The Lincoln Lawyer: Film adaptation

 The novel was adapted as a 2011 film of the same name, starring Matthew McConaughey as Haller and Marisa Tomei as Maggie McPherson.
-The film was directed by Brad Furman from a screenplay by John Romano, and produced by Stone Village Pictures.
+The film was directed by Brad Furman from a screenplay by John Romano and produced by Stone Village Pictures.
 Lionsgate holds the US distribution rights, and Lakeshore Entertainment holds international rights.

 Television series

 On June 25, 2019, it was announced that David E. Kelley had developed and written a television series based on the Haller series with a commitment from CBS.
-However, on May 2, 2020 it was announced that the pilot would not be moving forward.
+However, on May 2, 2020, it was announced that the pilot would not be moving forward.
 Netflix subsequently picked up the series and ordered a 10-episode series of The Lincoln Lawyer, with Kelley, on January 11, 2021.
-Despite the same name of the eponymous novel, the series is based on Connelly's second Mickey Haller novel, The Brass Verdict.
+Despite the same name of the eponymous novel, the first season of the series is based on Connelly's second Mickey Haller novel, The Brass Verdict.
 Filming for the series began on March 31, 2021.
-On April 6, 2022, the series was given a May 13, 2022 premiere date.
+On April 6, 2022, the series was given a May 13, 2022, premiere date.
+It was renewed for a second season in June 2022.
+Based on the fourth novel in the Haller series, The Fifth Witness, the second season is released in two parts, on July 6, 2023 and August 3, 2023, respectively.